Electron, v3

 [00:03:23]

 And we will wait until we actually trigger one of these to kind of see what that looks like.
-So this point we're just gonna ask them to pick a file and then we're just going to see what we get back from that module, right?
-And so what I'll probably do in this case is I'm just gonna say showOpenDialogue, which is kind of where it means the Apple startup.
+So, at this point we're just gonna ask them to pick a file and then we're just going to see what we get back from that module, right?
+And so what I'll probably do in this case is I'm just gonna say showOpenDialog, which is kind of where it means the app will start up,

 [00:03:47]

-And immediately, as soon as it's got the focus, ask me for what kind of font I wanna open, and like I said before.
+and immediately, as soon as it's got the focus, ask me for what kind of file I wanna open, and like I said before.
 We just know that it will console log it, right?
-Cool, so let's go ahead and I'm going to then just kill this and restart it And you can see that I get a file open dialogue here as well, right?
+Cool, so let's go ahead and I'm going to then just kill this and restart it And you can see that I get a file open dialog here as well, right?

 [00:04:14]